1 of

 S. Giovannino detto la Calza

-According to Stefano Rosselli, a group of nuns of the Order of San Giovanni Gerosolimitano were given the Ospedale di San Giovanni Battista for use as their convent in 1392, where they remained until 1530.
+According to Rosselli, a group of nuns of the Order of San Giovanni Gerosolimitano were given the Ospedale di San Giovanni Battista for use as their convent in 1392, where they remained until 1530.
 A group of Jesuate friars then took up residence at this Oltrarno church because their convent of San Giusto alle Mura outside of the Porta a Pinti gate was destroyed during the siege of Florence.
 Rosselli noted that there was not much in the church worth consideration save four paintings brought from San Giusto to adorn the altars of the Jesuates' new church, which came to be known as San Giovanni Battista (or San Giovannino) della Calza in reference to the habit worn by the friars.
+These pictures are now in the Uffizi.

 Affiliations (2 total)